dsibilly/yewdar/classes.md

 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 10
-**En Garde**: You know that a good defense is a great offense.
+**En Garde**: You've learned that the best defense is a great offense.
 After you Defend or Guard Up, you can make a melee attack as a free action when an enemy moves to be adjacent to you or moves away from you.
 This attack *cannot* generate stunt points, and you only add half your Dexterity or Strength (rounded down) to damage if Weapon Finesse applies.

 #### Level 11
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 12
+**Unavoidable Challenge**: You deny a challenged foe any opportunity to escape.
+You may Press the Attack as a free action against the target of your Challenge.

 **New Specialization**: You may choose one specialization for your class.
 You gain the Novice degree of its specialization talent.

-**Unavoidable Challenge**: You deny a challenged foe any opportunity to escape.
-You may Press the Attack as a free action against the target of your Challenge.

 #### Level 13
-**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 **Deadly Blow**: You know how to capitalize on critical strikes.
 The extra damage dealt by Might Blow and Lethal Blow stunts is treated as penetrating damage.

+**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 14
 **New Specialization Talent**: You gain the Journeyman degree of the specialization talent you gained at level 12.

 #### Level 15
-**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 **Riposte**: Once per round as a free action you may make a melee attack when an opponent misses you with a melee attack.
 This attack cannot generate stunt points, and you only add half your Dexterity or Strength (rounded down) to damage if Weapon Finesse applies.

+**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 16
 **New Specialization Talent**: You gain the Master degree in the specialization talent you gained at level 12.